apple/swift-metrics/README.md

 ### Selecting a metrics backend implementation (applications only)

 Note: If you are building a library, you don't need to concern yourself with this section.
-It is the end users of your library- the applications -who will decide which metrics backend to use.
+It is the end users of your library (the applications) who will decide which metrics backend to use.
 Libraries should never change the metrics implementation as that is something owned by the application.

 swift-metrics only provides the metrics system API.
 As an application owner, you need to select a metrics backend (such as the ones mentioned above) to make the metrics information useful.